JMidd91/Vector-RC/README.md

   <h2><b>speedometer</b></h2>

     - make it prettier - black and white looks ugly.

     - not sure aeronautical colouring of needles is clear enough. needs better ux

+  <h2><b>Other</b></h2>

+    - think of way to display other items such as:

+      - gyro info

+      - nav map ( possible minimap? )

+      - proximity

+      - photos

+      - network info

+    - create a menu

+      - add buttons to toggle HUD elements

+      - add key map